 Respondus LockDown Browser

 Respondus offers two proctoring solutions, depending on faculty need.
 Respondus LockDown Browser is a custom browser that locks down the testing environment within Canvas.
 When enabled for a quiz in Canvas, students cannot print, copy, access other applications, or search the internet during the online exam.
 (Instructors can still include links to external webpages, spreadsheets, audio or video files, etc. in the exam.)
 Because LockDown Browser does not prevent students from using secondary devices such as iPads or cell phones, this is best used in a live testing environment, in which the instructor or a designated proctor can monitor students in a classroom or lab setting.
 LockDown Browser should already be installed in most on-campus classrooms and labs with computers.
 To confirm that LockDown Browser is installed in a specific room, contact ITS at 217-206-6000 or email@example.com.

-Respondus Monitor is a fully-automated proctoring solution that builds upon LockDown Browser and may be appropriate for lower-stakes exams for online or remote students who are unable to come to campus to take an exam.
+Respondus Monitor is a fully-automated proctoring solution that builds upon LockDown Browser and is an appropriate proctoring solution for exams for online or remote students who are unable to come to campus to take an exam.
 Students use a webcam to record themselves during an online exam.
 Instructors may also choose to have the student's computer screen recorded.
 Suspicious testing behavior is automatically flagged by the software, and proctoring results are available to the instructor for further review.
 Respondus Monitor can be used on most devices (Windows, Mac, Chromebook, and iPads), and there’s no need to schedule a proctoring session in advance.
 Respondus Monitor is free for faculty and students to use and it is integrated with Canvas.
 Information Technology Services (ITS) provides instructions for students using LockDown Browser and Monitor.

 Examity - Live Video Proctoring Information & Fees